Keyboard shortcuts

 fsae-dashboard

-dashboard This dashboard displays current critical information to the driver
+This dashboard displays current critical information to the driver.

 fsae-raspi